loopwerk/loopwerk.io/content/articles/2024-06-09-hardening-web-server.md

 ---
 tags: deployment, howto
 summary: Webservers get hit by hundreds of thousands of requests to random (non-existing) PHP files.
-What can we do about this?
+Let's block them using UFW and fail2ban.
 ---

 # Hardening a web server against script kiddies